grapa-dev/grapa/docs-site/docs/USE_CASES.md

 > **Best Practice:**
 > Grapa's parallelism is a core, production-ready feature, specifically designed and hardened for ETL and high-throughput data processing.
 Users can confidently leverage `.map()`, `.filter()`, and related methods for robust, parallel ETL workloads.
 > **For Python Users:**
-> See the [GrapaPy Quickstart](GRAPAPY_INTEGRATION.md#quickstart-for-python-users) and [Migration Tips for Python Users](PYTHON_USE_CASES.md#migration-tips-for-python-users) for guidance on using Grapa for ETL and data processing from Python.
+> See the [Python Integration Guide](PYTHON_INTEGRATION.md) and [Migration Tips for Python Users](PYTHON_USE_CASES.md#migration-tips-for-python-users) for guidance on using Grapa for ETL and data processing from Python.

 ## 2. Compiler/BNF Learning
 With executable BNF and mutable grammar, Grapa is perfect for teaching and experimenting with language design, parsing, and compiler construction.